tradle/why-hypercore/README.md

 ### Live streaming

 Hypercore enables live streaming as allows to upload video and for viewers to start downloading media, before the whole file is uploaded.
 Allows to pause, rewind, fast-forward and view from any point.

 1. Concerts and podcasting.
 Note that although critical, Hypercore is not a complete set of capabilities needed for live streaming apps, e.g. they need video transcoding, micro-payments.
 Note [Dazaar](https://blog.bitfinex.com/dazaar/dazaar-how-the-internet-should-be-open-free-and-hyper-scalable/), a Hypercore team's recent collaboration with Bitfinex on micropayments for streaming apps based on Hypercore.
 2. Security cameras: at the door or inside (nanny cam).
 Such non-P2P apps are a gross privacy concern.
 3. Other Home sensors.
 4. Car signals and cameras.
 Cars are expected to generate the majority of data on Internet, at the rate of terabytes per hour.
 5. Wearables signals (fitness, health, location for child / elderly monitoring)
 6. Building and Equipment signals streaming.
 7. Drone cameras.
 8. Other **IoT** signals

  Note that livestreaming also needs always-online capability for content sharing, like any other P2P apps.

 ### CDN

 Hypercore can be used to build a CDN for distributing files to the edge, and distributing load between the replicas.
 It is static storage friendly.
 Files and databases can be served from a static storage, as in CDNs.
-Additionally, due to BitTorrent-like functionality, it can help CDN to:
+Additionally, due to BitTorrent-like functionality, it can help CDN in the following ways:

 1. Saves CDN bandwidth costs by bandwidth sharing, turning media watchers into uploaders

-2. Accelerates download as allows to load chunks from multiple peers simultaneously.
+2. Accelerates download as it allows to load chunks from multiple peers simultaneously.
 This is especially important for 4K, VR and 3D printing content.

 3. Real-time incremental CDN updates.
 Many CDNs take significant time to replace old files.
 And many require the full flush of current files.
 Hypercore can help optimize both with immediate updates and Change Management events.